nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 This permission behavior specifies who is permitted to transfer tokens.

-Potentially token transfers can be performed by the token owner or by an operator permitted to transfer tokens on behalf of the token owner.
+Depending on the configuration, token transfers can be performed by the token owner or by an operator permitted to transfer tokens on behalf of the token owner.
 An operator can transfer any tokens in any amount on behalf of the owner.

 Standard configurations of the operator permission behavior: